apache/druid/docs/ingestion/data-formats.md

 }
 ```

-Similarly, if you wnat to use a timetamp extracted from the Kafka header:
+Similarly, if you want to use a timestamp extracted from the Kafka header:

 ```json
 "timestampSpec": {